nhcarrigan/Scientific-Computin-with-Python/README.md

 ## Live Version

-This page is currently not deployed.
+This page is currently deployed.
+[View the live website](http://www.nhcarrigan.com/Scientific-Computing-with-Python/).

 ## Feedback and Bugs